ankitagrawal1/Practice-Problems/TwoSumSolution.md

 }
 ```

-According to HackerRank, the solution had a runtime of 19 ms and was faster than 30.30% of Java online submissions for the problem at the time.
+According to LeetCode, the solution had a runtime of 19 ms and was faster than 30.30% of Java online submissions for the problem at the time.

 ### Possible Improvements